v8/v8.dev/src/blog/pointer-compression.md

 #### Bump (6), +2.5%

 We were getting close to performance parity, but the gap was still there.
 We had to come up with fresher ideas.
-One of them was: what if we ensure that any code that deals with Smi values will never “look” at the upper 32 bits?
+One of them was: what if we ensure that any code that deals with Smi values never “looks” at the upper 32 bits?

 Let’s remember the decompression implementation: